ProjectZetta/RemoteFutures/README.md

 The project "DistributedRemoteFutures" provides a programming model that seamlessly integrates additional cloud computing resources but without tampering with distributed models and code.
 It does so by extending Scala's Futures towards a remote execution for simply adding more computational power according to changing demand.
-In the end, distributed remote futures allow you
+In the end, distributed remote futures allow you:
 - simple and efficient distributed execution
 - very fast to program
 - easy to maintain.

-It might even brings fun back to your work....

 ## Example